 Funding: The grant is funded for $247,000 and is renewable for up to five years.
 The funding cycle is from September 1, 2016 to August 31, 2021.
 Each office is provided an allocation for direct student services.

 DPI-WEOP Student Application:

-WEOP has seven statewide offices: Ashland, Eau Claire, Green Bay, Madison, Milwaukee, Racine and Wausau.
+WEOP has five statewide offices: Ashland, Eau Claire, Green Bay, Milwaukee, and Wausau.